Our activities for younger people

 The club begins again on May 8th 2017. and runs during Term times though to July 2017 .
 There is a small charge of £10 for each term to cover the cost of materials or £2 per session.

 Meets every six weeks or so and takes a bible or church celebration theme.
 The sessions start at 3.30pm after school has ended and begin with a simple snack meal for children and their parents who are also encouraged to attend with their children.
 After this there are five or six craft activities to chooses from all based around the theme for the day which occupy the children until story time.
 Sometimes with the aid of video clips or music, a familiar story from the bible is told in language which children understand.

 The last Messy Church of the year was held on July 3rd.
 Dates have not yet been set for September but will be published as soon as possible.
 In the meantime if you would like to receive details of Messy Church events please e-mail Dianne click here for e-mail

 To support the Dance school which meets on a Saturday in the Church Hall, church members provide hot drinks and bacon rolls to waiting parents while they chat to each other in the Church hall lounge.
 Not only does this raise funds for the Charity, but also provides an opportunity to talk with non-church goers.

-Funds raised during 201/6 for Wingspan ( a charity which supports ex-offenders into work) raised £815
+Funds raised during 201/6 for Wingspan ( a charity which supports ex-offenders and homeless into work) raised £815

 Every child deserves an education – and enough to eat.